Hanna-Barbera in amusement parks: Scooby-Doo's Haunted Mansion

 This attraction was Carowinds, Kings Dominion, Kings Island and Canada's Wonderland's take on the traditional dark ride.
 On this ride, the scenes feature ghosts and monsters that riders shoot at using laser-outfitted guns.
 Riders in consecutive cars compete with each other to see who can shoot the most ghosts.
 In the United Kingdom, it was called Scooby-Doo and the Haunted Castle.
 It was possibly themed to the TV show What's New, Scooby-Doo?.
 The ride was re-themed on November 27, 2009, to remove the Scooby-Doo characters.
 The move is part of the park's broader move away from Hanna-Barbera characters.
 It became Boo Blasters on Boo Hill, a shooting dark ride themed to a large ghost.

 Baba Looey's Buggies

-It is located in the South Pie section of Hanna-Barbera Land, these were simple handcars on a track.
+Located in the South Pie section of Hanna-Barbera Land, these were simple handcars on a track.
 The Kings Island version was removed to make way for the Nickelodeon Universe expansion.

 Jetson's Jet Orbiters

-It can be found currently in Movie Park Germany and also in Warner Bros.
-Movie World Australia.
 It was seen in Kings Island until 2005 due to the makeover to Nick Universe.
 It was known as a legal successor to the Flintstone Flybots and themed to The Jetsons.